Samuelk-Chase/CS3450-Software-Engineering/Design/low-level-sections/backend-lowlevel.md

   - Ensure AI-generated bosses have attack patterns.
   - Sync game state with backend API.

+  #### **Expectations:**
+    **By the end of this sprint:**
+      - Users should be recieve AI generated story responses
+      - Backend should generate,store, and send ai story responses to client
+      - Backend should be able to receive card description and generate image and card stats which should be stored in db
+      - Backend should be able to create Boss description, and image and send to client
+      - Players should be able to initiate battle, see boss with its stats and image
+      - Players should be able to play cards by dragging and dropping, cards should apply effects to user or boss

 ---

 ## **Sprint 4: Monetization, Rewards, and Final Polish**